MischaPanch/cloudflow/README.md

 ./cloudflow/bin/cfl.sh deploy-project --project-name <name>
 ```

-Lay back and and enjoy developing infrastructure as code in a modular way while benefitting from automatic tests and all the other CI/CD niceties.
+Lay back and enjoy developing infrastructure as code in a modular way while benefitting from automatic tests and all the other CI/CD niceties.

 ### In Detail